 Memberships in national and international organizations

-- President Swiss Society for Biomaterials and Regenerative Medicine, SSB+RM
+- Past president and honorary lifetime member of Swiss Society for Biomaterials and Regenerative Medicine, SSB+RM

 - Member TERMIS